kanchika-kapoor/graph_analysis/README.md

-# graph_analysis
-CA1 for graph and ai course using neo4j and networkx
+CA1 for graph and ai course using neo4j, py2neo and networkx